maroo-sky/FSD/README.md

 FSD_{ILG}: L = L_{KD} + L_{ILG}

-Pleas see our paper for more details.
+Please see our paper for more details.

 ## Dataset

-We contuct on the GLUE benchmark and download in [GLUE official page](https://gluebenchmark.com/tasks)
+We conduct on the GLUE benchmark and download in [GLUE official page](https://gluebenchmark.com/tasks)

-## Fine-tuing Teacher model
+## Fine-tuning Teacher model

 Follow [Hugging Face](https://huggingface.co/transformers/v2.6.0/examples.html) to fine-tuning on GLUE benchmark.